zhangp365/EasyControl/README.md

 <img src='assets/method.jpg'>

 ## News
+- **2025-04-09**: ⭐️ The codes for the simple API have been released.
+If you wish to run the models on your personal machines, head over to the simple_api branch to access the relevant resources.
 - **2025-03-12**: ⭐️ Inference code are released.
 Once we have ensured that everything is functioning correctly, the new model will be merged into this repository.
 Stay tuned for updates! 😊
 - **2025-03-18**: 🔥 We have released our [pre-trained checkpoints](https://huggingface.co/Xiaojiu-Z/EasyControl/) on Hugging Face!
 You can now try out EasyControl with the official weights.
 - **2025-03-19**: 🔥 We have released [huggingface demo](https://huggingface.co/spaces/jamesliu1217/EasyControl)!
 You can now try out EasyControl with the huggingface space, enjoy it!